 Fusarium wilt typically happens when the fungus Fusarium oxysporum is spread to a palm tree through pruning equipment.
 There's no treatment for this disease, which affects queen palms (Syagrus romanzoffiana, USDA zones 10-11), Canary Island date palms (Phoenix canariensis, zones 9-11) and Mexican fan palms (Washingtonia robusta, zones 9-11).
 This palm tree fungus interferes with the tree's ability to transport water through the plant.
 Symptoms start on the lower fronds, working their way upward.
 Leaves begin to yellow and die until all of the leaves and the growing tip are dead.

 If you have a tree with fusarium wilt, don't plant another palm tree in that same spot since the fungus can live in the soil.
 When pruning your palm trees, always sanitize the pruning equipment using household bleach or rubbing alcohol to prevent spreading the fungus.

 Leaf Spots and Leaf Blights

-These palm tree fungus diseases first show themselves as small, water-soaked spots, gradually increasing in size and spread as the disease develops.
+These palm tree fungal diseases first show themselves as small, water-soaked spots, gradually increasing in size and spreading as the disease develops.
 They turn yellow, gray, brown or black and often have an outer ring that's a different color.
 The spores are often spread by wind and water as well as poorly sanitized pruning equipment.

 Prune diseased parts of the palm as soon as you notice them and destroy the debris.
-Fungicides might help prevent the disease from spreading.
+Fungicides might help prevent the disease from spreading, but they're generally ineffective in curing the disease.
 Avoid watering the palm from overhead, as keeping the leaves wet can contribute to leaf spot and leaf blight.
 Always sanitize pruning equipment to keep the disease from spreading.